Unity-Technologies/com.unity.multiplayer.samples.coop/Documentation/ART_NOTES.md

 ![LightExplorer](Images/BossRoomMenu.png)

+The main Boss Room level is separated into three scenes (Assets > BossRoom > Scenes > BossRoom):
+  * Dungeon BossRoom
+  * Dungeon Entrance
+  * Dungeon Transition

+To bake, open the BossRoom scene.
+Load the pieces of the dungeon listed above into that scene, make sure you're using the baking version of all of the lights, then generate your lighting using the settings you'd like from the Boss Room Lighting Setup menu. <br /><br />

 * **To bake all lights:**
   * Go to menu Boss Room > Lighting Setup > All Baked
   * Go to lighting settings (Window > Rendering > Lighting).
 Use the FastBaking baking profile & hit Generate Lighting button to bake all lights<br /><br />